Using Elasticsearch

 2020-04-22 14:44:37,396 INFO success: elasticsearch entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)

 The supervisor's log indicates that the Elasticsearch process has been killed with SIGKILL, but the reason for SIGKILL's occurrence is unknown.
-OOM Killer uses SIGKILL, it is assumed that it has been killed by the OOM Killer.
+OOM Killer uses SIGKILL, so it is assumed that it has been killed by the OOM Killer.

 [magnum@ac3m8x2240.bdp ~]$ dmesg